rtyle/ping4pow/kicad/projects/adapter_relay_external/README.md

 - Even with base resistor, high voltage can break down transistor junctions
 - GPIO damage possible

-**Opto-isolator advantage:**
+**Optocoupler advantage:**
 - 5000V isolation barrier - **complete protection** even if all other protection fails
-- This is the **primary defense** - if Zener fails open, F2 doesn't trip, etc., the opto still protects GPIO
+- This is the **primary defense** - if Zener fails open, F2 doesn't trip, etc., the optocoupler still protects GPIO
 - Cost difference ($0.20) is trivial compared to protecting $20-30 ESP32 module

-**Decision:** Opto-isolator is non-negotiable for robust protection.
+**Decision:** Optocoupler is non-negotiable for robust protection.
 The isolation is the primary reason the GPIO is safe.

 ## PCB Layout Guidelines